unicef/giga-meter-backend/README.md

 Please make sure tha DATABASE_URL is set correctly in the .env file above.<br />
 ### Setup
-Run below command(s) inside src/prisma folder to create the database (if not present already) and the tables:
+Run below command(s) in root folder to create the database (if not present already) and the tables:

 ```bash
 npx prisma migrate dev
 ```

-Then run below command(s) inside src/prisma folder to generate prisma client which is required to run the app locally:
+Then run below command(s) in root folder to generate prisma client which is required to run the app locally:

 ```bash
 npx prisma generate